carbon-language/carbon-lang/docs/project/principles/principle-generics.md

 code bloat), or support dynamic dispatch when types are not known at compile time.

+### Upgrade path from templates

-**Desiderata:** We want there to be a natural upgrade path from templated code to generic code, which gives us these additional principles:
+We want there to be a natural upgrade path from templated code to generic code, which gives us these additional principles:

 -   Converting from a template to a generic argument should be safe -- it should either fail to compile or work, never silently change semantics.